Last updated on July 11th, 2021

 Why is GrabFood so expensive?

-Ordering food on GrabFood is expensive due to the extra parties involved.
-When you purchase food by yourself, it only involves you and the merchant.
-With food delivery, you include 2 more parties: Grab and the delivery partner.
+GrabFood is expensive due to the extra parties involved.
+When you order food delivery instead of purchasing directly from the vendor, by yourself, there are 2 more parties added to the equation, namely Grab and the delivery driver.

-With more parties involved, they would all want a cut of the order fee.
-As such, this drives up the price of your food.
+With more parties involved – each wanting a cut of the order fee – this drives up the price of your food!

-Base prices are more expensive compared to buying food from the store
+1. Base prices are more expensive compared to buying food in-store

 You can compare the price of the food when you buy from the store directly with ordering from GrabFood.
-Most of the time, it will be more expensive when ordering from Grab!
+Usually, it will be more expensive when ordering from Grab!

 Grab charges merchants a 25-30% commission

-On Grab’s website, they claim to charge merchants a 30% commission for every order on their platform.
+Grab claims to charge merchants a 25-30% commission (subject to prevailing GST) for every order placed on their platform.

-To make up for this extra cost, merchants will have to sell their food at a higher price compared to their original price.
+To make up for this extra cost, merchants will have to sell their food at a higher price.

 This ensures that the merchant will still be able to receive their original selling price.